pontem-network/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Ed25519

 - **Ed25519** is our supported digital signature scheme.
-- More specifically, the Aptos network uses the PureEdDSA scheme over the Ed25519 curve, as defined in RFC 8032.
+- More specifically, the Pont network uses the PureEdDSA scheme over the Ed25519 curve, as defined in RFC 8032.

 ## Event

 - An **event** is the user-facing representation of the effects of executing a transaction.
 - A transaction may be designed to emit any number of events as a list.
-For example, a `Coin<AptosCoin>` transfer emits a `WithdrawEvent` for the sender account and a `DepositEvent` for the recipient account.
+For example, a `Coin<PontCoin>` transfer emits a `WithdrawEvent` for the sender account and a `DepositEvent` for the recipient account.
-- In the Aptos protocol, events provide evidence that the successful execution of a transaction resulted in a specific effect.
+- In the Pont protocol, events provide evidence that the successful execution of a transaction resulted in a specific effect.
 The `DepositEvent` (in the above example) allows the recipient to confirm that a payment was received into their account.
 - Events are persisted on the blockchain and are used to answer queries by [clients](#client).

 ## Expiration Time